Index of Topics

 Gittus Coachworks - Gittus railway wagons manufactory was an important company near the railway sidings off the road from Spring Vale to Oxspring, now an industrial and housing area.
 It had started as builders of horse-drawn wagons in the old days but was sharp enough to move into railway wagons at a time they were in demand.

-Hepworth Clay Products - A good many people worked for 'Hepworth Iron Works' near Crow Edge, a company which made clay pipes in spite of its name.
-It was no place for the lazy and they would not last long.
+Hepworth Clay Products - A good many people worked for the 'Hepworth Iron Works' near Crow Edge, a company which made clay pipes in spite of its name.
+It was simply called "t' Company" in the local area.
+Locally, there is a lot of clay (and rust) in the ground.
+Hepworth's was no place for the lazy and weak people would not last long.
 There was a common saying that "t' Company made pipes and old men" - through hard work.
-They said that anyone who did not have a good breakfast to start the day would find their legs giving way.
-Also, when redundancies came around, they gave no prizes for loyalty.
-It was simply called "t' Company" in the local area.
+Anyone who did not have a good breakfast to start the day would find their legs giving way.
+Also, when redundancies came around, the old company gave no prizes for loyalty.

-The company was later renamed 'Hepworth Building Products' and expanded into a range of other products by take-over.
-It became part of a worldwide company of many parts, which even included a domestic boiler manufactory.
+The company was later renamed 'Hepworth Building Products' and expanded into a range of other products by take-over and conglomerationas part of a worldwide company.
+Parts of the company even included a domestic boiler manufactory.
 The Hepworth company continues to make clay products in its kilns but also supplies specialist plastic pipes.

 Of course there were many other notable local industries, such as flour mills, a boxworks, coffin-makers and Hawley's sawmill but the above are what come most easily to mind.